 Cooking seafood can be intimidating, but with a few simple rules you can avoid overcooked fish in favour of flaky, tender fillets.
-The next time you’re grocery shopping, let this guide steer you in the direction of a delicious fish dish.
+The next time you’re grocery shopping, let this guide on how to cook fish steer you in the right direction.